timescale/timescaledb-toolkit/Readme.md

-TimescaleDB has a **large and active user community** (tens of millions of downloads, hundreds of thousands of active deployments, Slack channel with 4,000+ members).
+TimescaleDB has a **large and active user community** (tens of millions of downloads, hundreds of thousands of active deployments, Slack channel with thousands of members).
 Users include Comcast, Fujitsu, Schneider Electric, Siemens, Walmart, Warner Music, and thousands of others.